Jigarsolanki/closure-tracker/README.md

 ## Usage

-* To open or close the tracker press 't' or click on the Tracker button.
+* To open or close the tracker press 'alt + shift + t' or click on the Tracker button.
 * Press the reset button to clear the logger and total event graph
 * Add items to the input box above the logger to exclude events you don't care about